peteroupc/peteroupc.github.io/randomfunc.md

 ### Negative Binomial Distribution

 A random integer that follows a _negative binomial distribution_ expresses the number of failures that have happened after seeing a given number of successes (expressed as `successes` below), where the probability of a success in each case is `p` (where `p <= 0` means never, `p >= 1` means always, and `p = 0.5` means an equal chance of success or failure).

-If the negative binomial distribution allows `successes` to be a non-integer, the distribution is also called the _P&oacute;lya distribution_.

     METHOD NegativeBinomialInt(successes, p)
         // Must be 0 or greater